Djelibakoro Well Project – Guinea

-For 12,000 residents, 5 tubewells is clearly insufficient.
-Women closest to the tubewells wait in line for hours to access water while the majority of villagers walk long distances (some more than a kilometer) to access surface water.
+For 12,000 residents, 5 tube wells are clearly insufficient.
+Women closest to the tube wells wait in line for hours to access water while the majority of villagers walk long distances (some more than a kilometer) to access surface water.
 Families drinking from surface waters are at particular risk from diarrheal diseases, which account for an estimated 10% of deaths in children under 5 worldwide.

-Action Terrestre International will drill a deep borehole (estimated to be about 50 meters deep), and will install a manual hand pump of Indian manufacture.
+Action Terrestre International will drill a deep borehole (estimated to be about 50 meters deep) and will install a manual hand pump of Indian manufacture.
 Piping will be installed and the well will be sealed.
-Surface improvements will include a concrete slab, drainage indentation, and soak pit.
+Surface improvements will include a concrete slab, drainage indentation, and a soak pit.

 The project is expected to take 10 days to complete.
 The well will be managed by the Djelibakoro Water Committee after completion.

 Shreyan Sen, a Returned Peace Corps Volunteer who served in Djelibakoro from 2012 to 2014, will administer the project.

 After completion of the well, Shreyan and Mr. Fofana will continue to monitor the project for one year.
 Mr. Fofana will check in with the community water committee on a biweekly basis, in person or via telephone.
 If any significant maintenance issues are reported, then the well construction company will be consulted.